-Welcome to the official site of the Hastings & Rother Family History Society, covering Battle, Bexhill, Rye and surrounding area
+Official site of the Hastings & Rother Family History Society, covering Battle, Bexhill, Rye and surrounding area

 Registered charity – Number 298438

 We are here to help with family research and we believe that means genealogy in its widest sense.
 We are not only about births, marriages and deaths but also the lives our ancestors lived, the times they lived in and the places they frequented.
 To this end, we gather together as many resources as possible to find the people and tell those stories.